StepKotl/Graphics-Library-using-PPM-and-Python-Classes-/README.md

 # Python Drawing using Classes

-This project was made to input University of Waterloo diploma requirements and output a visual version of what was needed
+This project was made to input University of Waterloo diploma requirements and output a visual version of what was needed into a PPM file

 ---
 ### **This project is incomplete**